-In a interview with David Letterman, Barack Obama said something that really made me sit up and take notice.
-It was as if he was answering my very own questions about the plausability of achieving something like Neurodiversity when there are so many people whose mindsets seem closed to the possibilities of inclusion in educational settings and workplaces.
+In a interview with David Letterman, Barack Obama said something that made me sit up and take notice.
+It was as if he was answering my questions about the plausability of achieving something like Neurodiversity, when there are so many people whose mindsets seem closed to the possibilities of inclusion in educational settings and workplaces.

 Every once in a while you'll find in every period in our history .... extraordinary folks like a John Lewis, who against all odds change history

 What a great and inspiring thought.
-That there are people out there who are the John Lewis for Neurodiversity.
+That there are people out there who are Neurodiversity's John Lewis.
 People who against all odds are destined to change history.